Blockfi Review: Pros & Cons, Fees, Security Examined

-For example, in case you stake 10 BTC and get a LTV 50%, that means that you can get a loan in value of 5 BTC, denominated in Gemini stablecoin or USD.
+For example, in case you stake 10 BTC and get an LTV of 50%, that means that you can get a loan in value of 5 BTC, denominated in Gemini stablecoin or USD.

-The BlockFi team have outlined the following 9 step process:
+The BlockFi team has outlined the following 9-step process:

 - Create an account at https://app.blockfi.com/signup